0xadri/notes-js/__js_patterns_n_archi.md

 Drawbacks of MicroServices:

-    extra latency - a call into the system usually translates to a cascade of calls(over the network) to several services downstream.
+ - extra latency - a call into the system usually translates to a cascade of calls(over the network) to several services downstream.
 Each extra call makes the total response time longer.

-    extra complexity - to get data from another service we need to make a call over the network, handle authentication, caching, and maybe even load balancing.
+ - extra complexity - to get data from another service we need to make a call over the network, handle authentication, caching, and maybe even load balancing.
 In a modular monolith, it would have been a simple function call.

-    extra resources - although we can rip some scalability benefits from Microservices(see system design) we need extra pieces in our architecture: distributed login and monitoring and distributed analytics just to name a few.
+ - extra resources - although we can rip some scalability benefits from Microservices(see system design) we need extra pieces in our architecture: distributed login and monitoring and distributed analytics just to name a few.
 This all ads up in our cloud bill at the end of the month.

+These drawbacks related to the 8 Fallacies of Distributed Computing:

+1. The network is reliable.
+2. Latency is zero.
+3. Bandwidth is infinite.
+4. The network is secure.
+5. Topology doesn't change.
+6. There is one administrator.
+7. Transport cost is zero.
+6. The network is homogeneous.

 -------------------------------------------------------